 Steps to Ping an IP Address

-1. Open the Command Prompt or Terminal.
+- Open up Command Prompt or Terminal.

 IPv4 vs IPv6